minimindgames/meta-minimindgames/README.md

 ## Secure WLAN

 My private WLAN has WPA security enabled so NUC needs to know the password.
-ALso systemd-networkd requires `wpa-supplicant` service for WPA security, see https://wiki.archlinux.org/title/wpa_supplicant.
+Also systemd-networkd requires `wpa-supplicant` service for WPA security, see https://wiki.archlinux.org/title/wpa_supplicant.

 Enter WLAN password and start wpa_supplicant service.
 ```